odinuv/web/en/apv/slides/sql-aggregation/slides.md

 ---
 layout: slides
 title: SQL Aggregation
 description: Aggregation functions in SQL, grouping and sub-queries.
 transition: slide
 permalink: /en/apv/slides/sql-aggregation/
 ---

 <section markdown='1'>
 ## Sub Queries
-- SQL language is very powerful and rich, there are many ways to solve one problem:
+- The SQL language is very powerful and rich, there are many ways to solve one problem:
     - Join condition × Where condition,
     - Join × `IN` operator,
     - Join × sub-query.